babylonlabs-io/babylon/x/btcstaking/README.md

 ### MsgBTCUndelegate

-The `MsgBTCUndelegate` message is used for unbonding bitcoins from a given finality provider.
+The `MsgBTCUndelegate` message is used for unbonding bitcoin from a given finality provider.
 It is typically reported by the [BTC staking tracker](https://github.com/babylonchain/vigilante/tree/dev/btcstaking-tracker) program which proactively monitors unbonding transactions on Bitcoin.